 - visiting the home to interview the proposed carer and to ensure the home is suitable for the child's needs

-- undertake Disclosure Scotland checks on every adult in the caring household
+- undertaking Disclosure Scotland checks on every adult in the caring household

-- completing checks of social care database and the health records of all potential carers
+- completing checks of the social care database and the health records of all potential carers

-- a financial assessment will also be carried out to ensure the family are receiving all entitlements, and what effect any allowance which the Council will pay will have on the family's income
+- a financial assessment to ensure the family are receiving all entitlements, and what effect any allowance which the Council will pay will have on the family's income

 Placements are reviewed regularly to make sure they continue to meet the child's needs.

-- Police checks, health checks and disclosure do not show any reason why the placement may not be suitable and
+- police checks, health checks and disclosure do not show any reason why the placement may not be suitable

-- an assessment, including a financial assessment, have confirmed that the placement is suitable and that carers need financial support in order to continue looking after the child.
+- an assessment, including a financial assessment, has confirmed that the placement is suitable and that carers need financial support to continue looking after the child.

-The team will talk to you about how much you are eligible for.
+The Intake team will talk to you about how much you are eligible for.

-As well as the Council, advisers at Citizens Advice Scotland can provide detailed advice on kinship care and can access additional specialist advice for complex cases.
+As well as Stirling Council, advisers at Citizens Advice Scotland can provide detailed advice on kinship care and can access additional specialist advice for complex cases.